-- Create a CHARON tape image from a physical tape.

-- Write a tape image to a physical tape.
+- Create a CHARON tape image from a physical tape. - Write a tape image to a physical tape.

-- Convert tape images formats.

-- Test a tape container integrity.

 To start the utility open "cmd.exe" in the Start menu and switch to the CHARON installation folder then the "\Build_XXX\xXX" child folder where the utility is located.